 Marie is a British Academy Postdoctoral Fellow.
-Her project is titled Refugees, social protection and digital technologies and aims to explore how the development of tech-social protection initiatives led by, with or for refugees, is contributing to a reshaping of the politics of welfare at the local, national and transnational levels, with a particular focus on international migration from sub-Saharan Africa to Europe.
+Her project, titled Refugees, social protection and digital technologies, aims to explore how the development of tech-social protection initiatives led by, with or for refugees is contributing to a reshaping of the politics of welfare at the local, national and transnational levels, with a particular focus on international migration from sub-Saharan Africa to Europe.
 She holds an MSc in Forced Migration from the Refugee Studies Centre, University of Oxford, and a PhD in Social Sciences from the University of East London.
 Marie has published extensively on the Congolese diaspora and the politics of ‘home’ and belongings in different contexts.
-Her broader research interests lie in the area of migration and development, with a focus on diaspora engagement and gender, second-generation diaspora activism and homeland states and transnational social protection.
+Her broader research interests lie in migration and development, focusing on diaspora engagement and gender, second-generation diaspora activism and homeland states and transnational social protection.

 Marie Godin is also involved as a researcher in the MIGNEX (Aligning Migration Management and the Migration–Development Nexus) research project funded by the European Union’s Horizon 2020 Research and Innovation programme (2018–2023) with the core ambition of creating new knowledge on migration, development and policy.
 Within this project, Marie works in close collaboration with Carlos Vargas-Silva.

-– Godin, M. and Donà, G. (2022).
-“Methodological reflections on the ‘Displaces’ photo-project: Narratives about, in and beyond displacement”.
+Godin, M. & Donà, G. (2022) “Methodological reflections on the ‘Displaces’ photo-project: Narratives about, in and beyond displacement”.
 In Research methods in displacement and forced migration studies.
 Katarzyna Grabska and Christina Clark-Kazak (Eds.).
-McGill-Queen’s University Press. pp.224 – 249.
+McGill-Queen’s University Press.
+Pp.224 – 249